-4.3 Income
+4.3.
+Earnings and income

-Because income varies substantially over the life course, and because, unlike occupation, I do not have income data for fixed ages, I cannot construct trend graphs similar to those shown previously.
-However, it is possible to take advantage of the availability of income data in both the 1996 and the 2008 survey to assess whether and in what ways income, and the rural-urban income gap, have changed over the 12 years between the surveys, a period of very rapid economic expansion in China.
-I do this by pooling data from the two surveys and estimating income from employment from a simple set of predictors.
-Since inflation was substantial in the period between the surveys, I transformed the 1996 data to be equivalent to the 2008 data in purchasing power, by multiplying 1996 earnings by the ratio of the 2008 to the 1996 Chinese National Consumer Price Index (National Bureau of Statistics 2009).
-One discrepancy in the two data sets deserves mention: in the 1996 data, 62% of the sample claimed to have no income from employment, whereas only 13% did so in 2008.
-Presumably this reflects the shift out of agriculture and other family enterprises and into wage employment; but it may also reflect differences in the way the question was asked in the two surveys.
+Because earnings and income vary substantially over the life course, and because, unlike occupation, I do not have data for fixed ages, I cannot construct trend graphs similar to those shown previously.
+However, it is possible to take advantage of the availability of two variables available in both surveys-monthly earnings from employment and annual family income from all sources-to assess whether and in what ways incomes, and the rural-urban gap in incomes, have changed over the 12 years between the surveys, a period of very rapid economic expansion in China.
+Since inflation was substantial in the period between the surveys, I transformed the 1996 data to be equivalent to the 2008 data in purchasing power, by multiplying the 1996 variables by the ratio of the 2007 to the 1995 Chinese National Consumer Price Index (National Bureau of Statistics, 2009).